THE STORMING OF

 of the American turf.

-ART CONSERVATOR’S APPRAISAL OF THE PAINTING IN 1996:
+APPRAISAL OF THE PAINTING IN 1996:signed thirty

-thirty inches in along the bottom edge.
 As one of twenty-five easel paintings

 Severe woodworm infestation was found along the lower edge